Patrol torpedo boat PT-109: Gasa and Kumana in later life

-Both Solomon Islanders Biuku Gasa and Eroni Kumana were alive when visited by National Geographic in 2002.
+Both Solomon Islanders, Biuku Gasa and Eroni Kumana, were alive when visited by National Geographic in 2002.
 They were each presented with a bust and a letter from the Kennedy family.

 Kennedy invited both Gasa and Kumana to his inauguration, but the island authorities gave their trip to local officials instead.
-Kumana and Gasa made it to the airport in Honiara, but were turned back by Solomon Island officials on the grounds that their appearance and pidgin English would be an embarrassment.
+Kumana and Gasa made it to the airport in Honiara, but were turned back by Solomon Island officials because their appearance and pidgin English would be an embarrassment.
 Gasa and Kumana gained recognition, especially after being mentioned and praised by National Geographic, and the publication of William Doyle's book on PT-109.
-Gasa died in late August 2005, his passing noted only in a single blog post by a relative.
+Gasa died in late August 2005, his death noted only in a single blog post by a relative.

-In 2007, the commanding officer of USS Peleliu, Captain Ed Rhoades, presented Kumana with gifts, including an American flag for his actions more than 60 years earlier.
+In 2007, the commanding officer of USS Peleliu, Captain Ed Rhoades, presented Kumana with gifts, including an American flag, for his actions more than 60 years earlier.

-In 2008, Mark Roche visited Kumana and discussed PT-109s incident.
+In 2008, Mark Roche visited Kumana and discussed the PT-109 incident.
 Kumana had been a scout for the Coastwatchers throughout the war, and besides rescuing the crew of PT-109, he had rescued two downed American pilots who parachuted into the sea.
 Kumana noted that Kennedy visited him several times while still stationed at Rendova and always brought trinkets to swap.
 Kumana lived atop a cliff on his native island with his extended family.
-His most prized possession was his bust of President Kennedy, later given him by the Kennedy family.
+His most prized possession was a bust of President Kennedy, later given to him by the Kennedy family.
 Kumana gave Roche a valuable family heirloom, a large piece of Kustom Money, to place on the President's grave.
 (Among other uses, Kustom Money was used to pay tribute to a chief, especially by placing it on the chief's grave.)
 In November 2008, Roche placed the tribute on the President's grave in a private ceremony.
 The artifact was then taken to the Kennedy Library and placed on display beside the coconut with the rescue message.

 Kumana died on 2 August 2014, exactly 71 years after PT-109's collision with Amagiri.
 He was 93.